cloudengio/go.pkgs/cmdutil/README.md

     and both create an exact copy of the tree a/b rooted at c/b.

 If overwrite is set any existing files will be overwritten.
 Existing directories will always have their contents updated.
-It is not intended for use with very large directory trees since it uses filepath.Walk.
+It is suitable for very large directory trees since it uses filepath.Walk.

 ### Func CopyFile
 ```go